WORKING PAPERS

 Winner of the Best Paper Award at the FIRN Asset Management Meeting 2024

-Are Subjective Expectations Formed as in Rational Expectations Models of Active Management? (with Magnus Dahlquist and Markus Ibert, 2024)
+Are Subjective Expectations Formed as in Rational Expectations Models of Active Management? (with Magnus Dahlquist and Markus Ibert, 2025)

-R&R at Management Science
+Forthcoming in Management Science

 WORK IN PROGRESS